loliverhennigh/Phy-Net/README.md

 This will generate the required train and test set for the 2D simulations and save them to `/data/` (this can be changed in the `run_bunch_2d` script.
 3D simulation is commented out for now.
 Generating the 2D simulation data will require about 12 hours.

-Generating the data to train on is by far the most complicated peice of this work.
+Generating the data to train on is by far the most complicated piece of this work.
 It requires several external packages and considerable memory.
-I recently wrote a library to generate Lattice Boltzmann simulations entirley in Tensorflow [here](https://github.com/loliverhennigh/Lattice-Boltzmann-fluid-flow-in-Tensorflow).
+I recently wrote a library to generate Lattice Boltzmann simulations entirely in Tensorflow [here](https://github.com/loliverhennigh/Lattice-Boltzmann-fluid-flow-in-Tensorflow).
 In the future I would like to integrate this library with the train code allowing the data generation to be streamlined.

 ### Train Model